Morning-Train/wp-database-model-admin-ui/README.md

 Default: `false`

 If this is set, there will be check if there is a row action with the slug `edit`.
 If this isn't present, it will add a default.
-To make this work, there is needed
+To make this work, there is needed to create an ACF group, that has the fields, like the Eloquent Model, that can be edited.
+Under the ACF group locations, there is a new rule called **Eloquent Model**, that should be chosen to show the ACF group on the edit page.

 ```php
 ->makeAcfEditable()